simtechdev/pwajet-extension/README.md

 After `yarn build` complete, extension under the `build` directory can be described as:

-1. All emitted assets will be placed to `/assets/extensions/extension-developer-name/extension-name/`
+All emitted assets will be placed to `/assets/extensions/extension-developer-name/extension-name/`
-2. `.../css` - emitted styles for your components
-3. `.../js` - emitted scripts of your extension

-### What files is entry point?
+### What next?

-Or what files should be included to `pwajet.extensions` array?
-Usually, entry point and runtime chunk: look for files like `module-name.....chunk.js` and `runtime~module-name.....chunk.js`.
-Other scrips can be loaded on demand by webpack itself

-### src/index.ts

-It's your main entry point.
-Make sure it doesn't contain heavy imports and much logic.
-This file will be included to PWAjet on bootstrap.
-So it may make app to work slow.
-Best way to optimize it - is take all imports as dynamic (lazy).
-Use shared API just to register your promises.
-In this way your chunks and dependencies will load on demand.
+After build you can find `INSTRUCTION.md` at your build path `/assets/extensions/extension-developer-name/extension-name/`